teknowledgist/TeknowTools/AutoReboot/Readme.md

     1. Registry for: Component Based Servicing (Windows Vista/2008+)
     2. Registry for: Windows Update / Auto Update (Windows 2003+)
     3. WMI for:  DetermineIfRebootPending method of SCCM 2012 Clients
-    4. Registry for: PendingFileRenameOperations (Windows 2003+).  *This has been disabled as it was flagged too often for users' patience.*
+    4. Registry for: PendingFileRenameOperations (Windows 2003+).  *This has been disabled as it tried the patience of users because it was so frequent.*
 4. If there is a pending reboot and the machine has not rebooted in 24 hours:
     1. A check for an active, "shutdown.xml" log file and ensure it was created **after** the last boot.
     2. Establish a task service that triggers on logoff events to cause the system to reboot instead.